yasharpm/InstaCropper/README.md

 );
 ```

 It is also possible to use the crop feature via an Intent call.
 There are various `getIntent()` methods defined on `InstaCropperActivity`.
+You will then receive the crop result in `data.getData()`.
 ```java
 Intent intent = InstaCropperActivity.getIntent(context, srcUri, dstUri, maxWidth, outputQuality);
 startActivityForResult(intent, REQUEST_CROP);